Authentication & API Keys

 If the email has never been seen before, an account is automatically created on first verification.

-The JWT is identity-only (contains sub and email) and is set as an HTTP cookie.
+The JWT is identity-only (contains sub and email), has no expiry (web sessions never expire until sign-out), and is set as an HTTP cookie.
 Cross-subdomain auth is supported via the COOKIE_DOMAIN environment variable.

 API Keys

-API keys are used by SDKs, the CLI, and automated systems to interact with the OwlMetry API.
-There are two types:
+API keys are used by SDKs, the CLI, and automated systems to interact with the Owlmetry API.
+There are three types:

 | Type | Prefix | Used By | Purpose |